haskell/ghcup-hs/README.md

 1. GHCup started as a shell script.
 At the time of rewriting it in Haskell, the authors didn't even know that stack exposes *some* of its [installation API](https://hackage.haskell.org/package/stack-2.5.1.1/docs/Stack-Setup.html)
 2. Even if they did, it doesn't seem it would have satisfied their needs
 	  - it didn't support cabal installation, which was the main motivation behind GHCup back then
 	  - depending on a codebase as big as stack for a central part of one's application without having a short contribution pipeline would likely have caused stagnation or resulted in simply copy-pasting the relevant code in order to adjust it
-  - it's nor clear how GHCup would have been implemented with the provided API.
+	  - it's not clear how GHCup would have been implemented with the provided API.
 It seems the codebases are fairly different.
 GHCup does a lot of symlink handling to expose a central `bin/` directory that users can easily put in PATH, without having to worry about anything more.
 It also provides explicit removal functionality, GHC cross-compilation, a TUI, etc etc.
 3. GHCup is built around unix principles and supposed to be simple.

 ### Why not unify...